 Best Doorbells for People With Severe to Profound Hearing Loss (and Deafness)

-Severe hearing loss means that you can only hear sounds that are louder than 65-79 dB that is approximately equal to the sound level of a vacuum cleaner.
+Severe hearing loss means that you can only hear sounds that are louder than 65-79 dB which is approximately equal to the sound level of a vacuum cleaner.
 People with profound hearing impairment can’t hear sounds quieter than 80 dB (4).

 Profound hearing impairment and deafness require special care and attention, therefore ordinary doorbells are useless in these cases.

 A deaf person can’t understand speech even if they use a hearing aid.
 Thus, only devices that use a form of communication other than sound can help people with this degree of hearing impairment.

 Let’s see the best options, one by one.